Magpupungko Tidal and Rock Pools Siargao: Visiting Pilar 2025

 What To Bring To Magpupungko Rock Pools?

-One of the main attractions is beautiful rock pools and crystal clear water however the Philippines coast is known for its Sea Urchins, we recommend bringing a good pair of Water Shoes if you plan to venture.
+One of the main attractions is the beautiful rock pools and crystal clear water however the Philippines coast is known for its Sea Urchins, we recommend bringing a good pair of Water Shoes if you plan to venture.

 Of course you'll need a good Microfibre Towel which is lightweight and compact, perfect for travelling.
 They also come with a small zip pocket in the corner of the towel to keep valuables safe from the sand, and we make sure to keep our phones in these Waterproof Phone Cases.